Yoge-sh/Election-Result-Prediction-using-Social-Network-Analysis-Twitter/README.md

 <img width="800" alt="image" src="https://github.com/Yoge-sh/Election-Result-Prediction-using-Social-Network-Analysis-Twitter/assets/93325653/9f205ac3-f933-45da-a83d-fc8b14d595d1">

 ## Sentiment Analysis
-Three popular frameworks were used to find the sentiments of the tweets
+Following popular frameworks were used to find the sentiments of the tweets

-1. Bert
+1. BERT
-2. textBlob
+2. TextBlob
-3. vader sentiment
+3. VADER Sentiment
-4. get nrc sentiment
+4. get_nrc_sentiment
-5. flair
+5. Flair

 With some differences seen in calculation of the sentiment score based on different models, the final output data looked like this:

 <img width="908" alt="image" src="https://github.com/Yoge-sh/Election-Result-Prediction-using-Social-Network-Analysis-Twitter/assets/93325653/142aacd3-429e-4c5f-b270-2c75948acfb9">

 ## Analysis
 Glimpse of the network is as seen below: